Karthikanegouni/oibsip_task1/README.md

-# Task-1: RIS FLOWER CLASSIFICATION
+# Task-1: IRIS FLOWER CLASSIFICATION

 Iris flower has three species; setosa, versicolor, and virginica, which differs according to their measurements.
 Now assume that you have the measurements of the iris flowers according to